-Related information is available in the Departmental Security, Privacy and official information, Information and Records management, Criminal disclosure and Social media chapters, as well as Our Code and the Ten-One Protective security pages.
+Related information is available in the Departmental Security, Privacy and official information, Records management, Criminal disclosure and Social Media chapters, as well as Our Code and the Ten-One Security and Privacy pages.

 Security roles and responsibilities

 All Police employees, contractors and other service providers are responsible for providing and maintaining the security of Police resources and the resources of others in our care.
 Each role and contract may have specific, additional, responsibilities.